-Philodendron melanochrysum, is a type of vining philodedron that was once a rare tropical plant but due to it's striking dark green crystalline foliage, philodendron melanochrysum has become quite popular amongst plant collectors.
-Philodendron melanochrysum is a heartleaf philodendron with a thick beefy stem and dark green, velvety foliage with white vines branching out and running down the center.
-The new leaves have a beautiful, red-brown tint to them, giving them the name Melanochrysum--meaning black gold philodendron.
+Philodendron melanochrysum, is a type of vining Philodedron species that was once a rare tropical plant but due to it's striking dark green crystalline foliage, Philodendron melanochrysum has become quite popular amongst plant collectors.
+Philodendron melanochrysum is a heartleaf Philodendron with a thick beefy stem and dark green, velvety foliage with white vines branching out and running down the center.
+The new leaves have a beautiful, red-brown tint to them, giving them the name Melanochrysum--meaning black gold Philodendron.

 Philodendron melanochrysum natural habitat